mobify/mobifyjs/www/docs/konf-reference.md

 This assigns the value `"home"` to the templateName key. `context.data` looks up the value and passes it to `context.tmpl` which finds the matching template and renders it.
-The result is then output ot the browser!
+The result is then output to the browser!

 ##  `context.choose(obj1[, obj2[, ...]])` {#context-choose}